thunderbioink/JAVA/README.md

 # Future Work

 - Continue developing mastery in JAVA.
-- With time create more JAVA tutorials.
+- Create more JAVA tutorials.
-- With time create more complex JAVA projects.
+- Create more complex JAVA projects.
 - Not forget to have fun creating with JAVA.